 The percentage of quadrats in each recorded condition class for each annual monitoring period since the 2011 baseline survey is shown in Figure 7.
 Results show an overall improvement over time, with all quadrats from 2013 onwards being in Very Good or Excellent condition.
-Mean weed species richness per quadrat from 2011-2017 is shown in Figure 8.
+Mean weed species richness per quadrat from 2011-2020 is shown in Figure 8.
 Noting that many factors, particularly rainfall, influence species richness from year to year, the trend is relatively stable.

-The quadrats will continue to be monitored annually.
-The future ongoing frequency of weed quadrat monitoring will be guided by the results and recommendations reported within the annual weed quadrat monitoring reports by bushland weed experts, noting that any amendment to the frequency of quadrat monitoring will require amendment and DoEE approval of the Weed Management Plan.
+The quadrats will continue to be monitored annually\.
+The future ongoing frequency of weed quadrat monitoring will be guided by the results and recommendations reported within the annual weed quadrat monitoring reports by bushland weed experts, noting that any amendment to the frequency of quadrat monitoring will require amendment and Department of Water and the Environment (DAWE) approval of the Weed Management Plan.